ufs-community/land-DA_workflow/docs/source/Model_v0.rst

 .. attention::

    To build the Land DA system in a container, continue instead to :numref:`Chapter %s <Container>`.
-The Land DA container packages together the Land DA system with its dependencies (e.g., :term:`spack-stack`, :term:`JEDI`)
+The Land DA container packages together the Land DA system with its dependencies (e.g., :term:`spack-stack`, :term:`JEDI`) and provides a uniform enviroment in which to build and run the SRW App.
+This approach is recommended for users not running Land DA on a supported Level 1 system (e.g., Hera, Orion).

-   The container approach provides a uniform enviroment in which to build and run the SRW App.
-Normally, the details of building and running the SRW App vary from system to system due to the many possible combinations of operating systems, compilers, MPIs, and package versions available.
-Installation via Singularity container reduces this variability and allows for a smoother SRW App build experience.
-Normally, containers can only run on a single compute node and are not compatible with the Rocoto workflow manager, so users must run each task in the workflow manually.
-However, the Singularity container described in this chapter has been adapted such that it is able to run across multiple nodes using Rocoto.
-This makes it an excellent starting point for beginners.
-The non-container build approach may still be more appropriate for users who desire additional customizability, particularly if they already have experience running the SRW App.
+..
+COMMENT: Link to list of Level 1 systems.

 #.
 Navigate to the ``land-release`` directory, and clone the UFS Land DA system from GitHub: